-The CPM was also used regularly with services as the Covered Transactions in APAs executed in 2007.
-There were at least 19 services Covered Transactions using the CPM method with various PLIs according to the specific facts of the taxpayers involved.
+The CPM was also used regularly with services as the Covered Transactions in APAs executed in 2008.
+There were at least 19 services Covered Transactions using the CPM Method with various PLIs according to the specific facts of the taxpayers involved.
+A small number of the services-related APAs completed in 2008 applied the new Services Cost Method under the § 1.482-9T regulations.
 Table 20 reflects the methods used to determine the arm's length results for APAs involving services transactions.

-In 2007, 11 APAs involving tangible or intangible property used the Residual Profit Split Method.
+In 2008, 11 APAs involving tangible or intangible property used the Residual Profit Split Method.
 Treas.
 Reg. § 1.482-6(c)(3).
 In residual profit split cases, routine contributions by the controlled parties are allocated routine market returns, and the residual income is allocated among the controlled taxpayers based upon the relative value of their contributions of nonroutine intangible property to the relevant business activity.